pbuehler/documentation/docs/tutorials/trackIteration.md

 href="../framework/datamodel.html" target="_blank">The Data Model</a> section
 of these documentation pages.

 The `Tracks` table only contains part of the available track information.
-In order to simulatneously access information of several tables, the tables can be joined using `soa::Join<>`.
+In order to simultaneously access information of several tables, the tables can be joined using `soa::Join<>`.

 To loop over all available tracks and having simultaneous access to the `Tracks` and `TracksExtra` information you could e.g. do